Psalm. by Rue Huang (she, her)

 after Debby Shi

-That night I held the moon’s yellowed skin
+At night I held the moon’s yellowed skin

 between my teeth, night’s breath on my palms,

-with panic, minnows
+with panic, rocks

 opened my scars, daytime came pouring out.